wgao688/Human-cardiac-multiome-analysis/RNA/spatial_RNA/Kuppe_2022/README.md

 We ended up just using the processed data.

-# download from Zenodo and then transfer over to server
-download link: https://zenodo.org/records/6580069
+Download from Zenodo and then transfer over to server download link: https://zenodo.org/records/6580069

 --> tarballs (.tar.gz) were downloaded to computer and then transferred over with scp to `raw_data/`